iakdis/librecamera/README.md

 - Take pictures and record videos with your rear and front camera
 - Privacy: No EXIF Metadata saved by default when taking pictures (enable optionally in settings) – and obviously no ads and tracking!
 - Themes: Material Design with a Dark, Light or system theme
-- Languages currently supported: English, German, Spanish, Portuguese – [Contribute translating your language!](#contributing)
+- Languages currently supported: English, German, Spanish, Portuguese, Russian, Japanese – [Contribute translating your language!](#contributing)
 - Zoom: Zoom with 2 fingers or with an optional slider
 - Flashlight modes: On at capture, Off, Auto, Always on
 - Focus: Auto focus, locked focus and manual focus by touching the screen